Pricing Blog Compare Glossary

 DMARC (Domain-based Message Authentication, Reporting and Conformance) is a DNS TXT record at _dmarc.yourdomain.com that tells receiving servers what to do with emails that fail SPF/DKIM checks.
 It prevents email spoofing and phishing by specifying policies (none, quarantine, reject) and provides reporting on email authentication failures.

-This means your domain doesn't have MX records configured in DNS, so it cannot receive email.
+This means your domain does not have MX records configured in DNS, so it cannot receive email.
 To fix this: 1) Log into your DNS provider (domain registrar or hosting), 2) Add MX records pointing to your mail server, 3) Wait 1-48 hours for DNS propagation.
-If you use Gmail/Microsoft 365, consult their documentation for correct MX records.
+If you use Gmail/Microsoft 365, consult their documentation for the correct MX records.

 Yes, best practice is to have at least 2-3 MX records for redundancy.
 If your primary mail server (lowest priority number) goes down, email will automatically be routed to the backup servers.
 For example, Google Workspace uses 5 MX records with priorities 1, 5, 5, 10, and 10 for high availability.